+1.7.1 Change of Nationality

-A competitor who has represented one country in the Olympic Games, World Championships, in continental, regional games and/or Championships or International Tournaments organised by the IJF or under its auspices, and who has changed his nationality or acquired a new nationality may represent his new country provided that at least three years have passed since the athlete last represented his former country.
-If the two National Federations concerned agree, they may request the IJF to shorten the period of three years or even to cancel the duration completely (see Olympic Charter, Rule 41 and the Bye-law to Rule 41).
+A competitor who has represented one country in:

+- Olympic Games - World Championships (senior, junior, cadet) - Continental Championships (senior, junior, cadet) - Regional Games and Multi-Sport Games (such as Pan American Games, African Games, European Games, Commonwealth Games, Mediterranean Games, Francophone Games, Youth Olympic Games) - International Tournaments organised by the IJF (Grand Prix, Grand Slam, Masters) or under its auspices (continental open and cups), - All competitions in the IJF calendar except veterans, kata, military and who has changed his nationality or acquired a new nationality may represent his new country provided that at least three years have passed since the athlete last represented his former country.

+Veterans, military and kata participants are excluded from this rule and can change without waiting the three-year period.

-Thus, the IJF can't shorten the three years' period without written agreement from both National Federations concerned.
+If the two National Federations (current country and new country) concerned agree, they may request the IJF to shorten the period of three years or even to cancel the duration completely (see Olympic Charter, Rule 41 and the Bye-law to Rule 41).
+Thus, the IJF can't shorten the three years' period without written agreement from both National Federations concerned and the athlete having a valid passport for the new country.

+1.7.1.1 Change of Nationality for a period of less than three years

+An athlete cannot represent a new National Federation without the approval of the IJF.

-The request to shorten the three years' period shall be sent by the host National Federation to the IJF General Secretary.
+The request to shorten the three-year period shall be sent via email to the IJF General Secretariat (gs@ijf.org) and must include the following documents: Letter from the President of the National Federation (the current country) certifying the absence of objection to the change of the nationality of the concerned athlete.

-This request must be sent with the documents below:
+Letter from the President of the National Federation (the new country) authorising the athlete to represent them in international competitions.

-- Letter from the athlete, who has already represented their country, giving evidence of their wish to represent their new National Federation. - Letter from the President of the National Federation (the country of origin) certifying the absence of objection to the change of the nationality of the concerned athlete. - Letter from the President of the National Federation (the host country) authorizing the athlete to represent this Federation in international competitions. - A copy of the athlete passport mentioning the nationality of the host country.
+- Letter from the athlete, who has already represented one country, giving evidence of their wish to represent their new National Federation. - A copy of the athlete passport proving the nationality of the new country.

 On receipt of a complete file the IJF General Secretary will examine it and send it out to the IJF Executive Committee for approval.
-If the majority of the IJF Executive Committee approves the request, the IJF General Secretary confirms the acceptance of the application to the concerned party, with both origin and host Federations in copy.
+If the majority of the IJF Executive Committee approves the request, the IJF General Secretary confirms the acceptance of the application to the concerned party, with both the current and new National Federations in copy.
 Any athlete disrespecting this rule may be subject to disciplinary measures.